weka/weka-on-openshift/README.md

 ip-10-0-56-107.us-east-2.compute.internal
 ```

-You can also check the output of `oc get wekaPolicy --all-namespaces`
+You can also check the output of `oc get wekaPolicy --all-namespaces`.
+A successful policy run is indicated by its `Status` field.

-3. Create a wekaCluster object:
+## 4. Create a wekaCluster
+You are now ready to create a cluster!
+Execute the following command:
 ```
-oc create -f wekacluster.yaml
+$ oc create -f wekacluster.yaml
 ```
 Observe the progression of cluster deployment with:
 ```
-watch oc get pods,wekacluster -n weka-operator-system
+$ watch oc get pods,wekacluster -n weka-operator-system
 ```
 wekaCluster should progress through the following stages: `Init`, `ReadyForIO`, `StartingIO`, and `Ready`

 The wekaCluster is installed and ready when it reports the `Ready` status.

 ```
-oc get wekacluster
+$ oc get wekacluster
 NAME          STATUS   CLUSTER ID                             CCT(A/C/D)   DCT(A/C/D)   DRVS(A/C/D)
 cluster-dev   Ready    99ac745a-ecf9-4a67-85ce-80b9a7132442   6/6/6        6/6/6        6/6/6
 ```

-4. Create a wekaClient and access storage from the wekaCluster
+## 5. Create a wekaClient and access the wekaCluster
+To access the cluster, a wekaClient must be created.
+Creating a wekaClient kicks off the CSI driver deployment.
+Use the command below to deploy a wekaClient:
 ```
-oc create -f wekaclient-def.yaml
+$ oc create -f wekaclient-def.yaml
 ```
+>[!WARNING]
-Ensure `udpMode: true` in your wekaClient definition.
+> Ensure `udpMode: true` in your wekaClient definition.

 > [!WARNING]
-> Version v1.9.0 of weka operator requires a fix for CSI deployments to succeed.
+> Version `v1.9.0` of WEKA operator requires a fix for CSI deployments to succeed.
-> `weka-operator-manager-role` ClusterRole must be patched to address perms issue.
+> `weka-operator-manager-role` ClusterRole must be patched to address a permission issue.
 > ```
-> oc edit clusterrole weka-operator-manager-role
+> $ oc edit clusterrole weka-operator-manager-role
 > ```
 > Add the following block to your clusterRole definition:
 > ```